heyraeh/soulfulpsyche/content/about me.md

 ### 🤙🏼 here's a little bit of heyraeh
 > I'm Canadian, eh 🇨🇦
-> I love Sci-fi 🛸
+> I love Sci-fi 🛸 & fantasy 🧚🏻‍♂️
 > I wish I could speak every language 📚
+> I love books, movies, and tv shows on every topic imaginable
 > I love Kpop 🫶🏻
 > FFXIV is my jam
 > I love street photography 📸
-> I always wanted to be a cinematographer 🎬
+> I've always wanted to be a cinematographer 🎬
 > I'd love to be baking bread all day 🥨
+> Gummy candy feeds my soul 🍬

 ### faq's
+What's a *digital garden*?
+> [A garden is a collection of evolving ideas that aren't strictly organized by their publication date.
+They're inherently exploratory...](https://maggieappleton.com/garden-history) (via Maggie Appleton's article)
+> Think personal wiki vs a blog.
+What an author curates in their digital garden is as broad and diverse as there are authors.
+> Examples:
+> 	- [Andy's knowledge system](https://notes.andymatuschak.org/About_these_notes), [Nicole's working notes](https://notes.nicolevanderhoeven.com/Fork+My+Brain), [Jacky's Quartz 4](https://quartz.jzhao.xyz) (and how this site is possible!), [DnD TTRPG sites](https://obsidianttrpgtutorials.com/Obsidian+TTRPG+Tutorials/Obsidian+TTRPG+Tutorials) the examples are endless.

+*THIS* digital garden
+> ...will focus on connected thoughts and research regarding #psychology, #psychotherapy, #spirituality, and #mentalhealth - and likely other nerdy shit

 Why *Soulful Psyche*?
-- This name simply represents the dual interest of psychology and spirituality for me.
-Simply put I think the compartmentalized nature of the past 100 years has done a disservice to our sense of identity and well being in the western world.
-As humans I believe that we are mind, body, and spirit and need to relearn what it means to have those parts of us working in unity with each other.
+> This name represents the dual interest of psychology and spirituality for me.
+Simply put, I think the past 100 years heightened compartmentalization and it's done a disservice to our sense of identity and well being in the western world.
+Humans are mind, body, and spirit and we need to relearn what it means to have those parts of us working in unity.

 What do you mean *Spirituality*?
-- This is a broad definition for me and encapsulates the nuanced and intangible side of being human.
-Depending on your context, experiences, and cultural setting this words can be connected to an organized religion and/or a set of rituals or practices, but my use of it here is of the broader variety.
+> I define this broadly and it encapsulates the nuanced and intangible side of being human.
+In many places, cultures, and practice this word is and can be connected to an organized religious belief, rituals, or practices, but my use of it here is of the broader variety.

-Will it be all *religion* talk here?
+What will you be *referencing*?
-- No. While I will talk about spirituality (see above) my goal here is public discourse on [peer-reviewed](https://en.wikipedia.org/wiki/Peer_review) research and discussions happening in the fields of Psychology, Psychotherapy, and Spirituality.
+> While I will talk about spirituality (see above) my goal here is public discourse on [peer-reviewed](https://en.wikipedia.org/wiki/Peer_review) research and discussions happening in the fields of Psychology, Psychotherapy, and Spirituality.
 Research done in these fields is empirically based and seeks to broaden our understanding of the mind, the psyche, and our human experience.

-I don't want to feel like I'm in *school*
+Will it be too "*school-y*"
-- You won't!
-I care about bringing the discourse in the research to those who aren't in these areas.
-The posts here will be a distillation of themes or discussions happening that catch my attention or that I feel are helpful others.
+> No!
+I care about bringing the discussion happening in the research to those who aren't in these areas.
+The posts here will be a distillation of themes or conversations happening that catch my attention or that I feel are helpful others.